Rick Shorter: Return to the Seventh-day Adventist church

-Having returned to the church at some poinit during the 1970s, Shorter thought he could transform some rock and soul songs into gospel music, but he realized there couldn't be any compromise with worldly music.
-Having turned his back on the popular music industry, Shorter who had been acquainted artists such as Janis Joplin, Jimi Hendrix etc., reflected on the scene he had left behind.
+Having returned to the church at some point during the 1970s, Shorter thought he could transform some rock and soul songs into gospel music, but he realized there couldn't be any compromise with worldly music.
+Having turned his back on the popular music industry, Shorter who had been acquainted to artists such as Janis Joplin, Jimi Hendrix etc., reflected on the scene he had left behind.
 He warned young people that there was absolutely nothing to that kind of life.
 Olga Soler was a woman who would end up working for Shorter in his restaurant.
 She was a former Hair cast member.
 She was auditioning for a part in an off-Broadway rock musical.
 Knowing that it wasn't a God friendly scene, Shorter was praying for her that she would leave it behind.
 Having heard nothing for a few weeks, she went to Tennessee with the intention of coming back in time to do some work for Batten Barton Durstine and Osborne, an advertising company.
 The day after she left, someone from the off Broadway musical contacted the restaurant to say that she had landed the lead role.
 Shorter never passed the info on to her, and later as a Christian she recounted this and said that she was glad he didn't, as she didn't know how things would have turned out.

 In the early 1970s, the Shorters ran a vegetarian health food store and restaurant called The Beautiful Way, which was located in New York's Greenwich Village.
 In 1973 they were speaking at Adventist conventions.
 As lay evangelists, they held a week of prayer and they spoke to young people at a Detroit Center church.
 They also performed some devotional songs.

 After living in New York for 35 years, Shorter and his wife moved to Southern California where they published religious and health related material.
 He wrote the book Nine Months Pregnant; it is mainly about the ordination of women in the Adventist Church and looks at the possibility of the church being affected by the change.